 1. Lovingly confront students who are living unhealthy lifestyles and/or violating community standards.

-2. Keep the VP, Dean and Director of Residence Life apprised of current and/or potential problems involving residents, parents, guests, etc.
+2. Keep the VP, Dean and Director and Assistant Director of Residence Life apprised of current and/or potential problems involving residents, parents, guests, etc.

 4. Assess fines for hall damages and minor policy violations when necessary.